faabiosr/openapi-assert/README.md

 }
 ```

-If you want to assert many times, see below:
+If you want to assert data many times, it is recommended to create instance of assert:

 ```go
 package main